Persecution of Jews

-The persecution of Jews is a major component of Jewish history, and has prompted shifting waves of refugees and the formation of diaspora communities around the world.
-The earliest major event was in 597 BCE, when the Neo-Babylonian Empire conquered the Kingdom of Judah and then persecuted and exiled its Jewish subjects.
-Antisemitism has been widespread across many regions of the world and practiced by many different empires, governments, and adherents of other religions.
+The persecution of Jews is a major aspect of the history of antisemitism and Jewish history, and as a result, it has prompted shifting waves of refugees and the formation of diaspora communities around the world.
+The earliest major event occurred in 597 BCE, when the Neo-Babylonian Empire conquered the Kingdom of Judah and then persecuted and exiled many of its Jewish subjects.
+Antisemitism has been widespread across many regions of the world and it has also been practiced by many different peoples, governments, and adherents of different religions.

-Jews have been commonly used as scapegoats for tragedies and disasters such as in the Black Death persecutions, the 1066 Granada massacre, the Massacre of 1391 in Spain, the many pogroms in the Russian Empire, and the ideology of Nazism, which led to the Holocaust, the systematic murder of six million Jews during World War II.
+Jews have been commonly used as scapegoats for tragedies and disasters such as the Black Death, the decline of the Russian Empire, and the Holocaust, the genocide of six million Jews during World War II, a consequence of the racial policy of Nazi Germany, an aspect of the ideology of Nazism.

 Ancient history

 Neo-Babylonian Empire

 The Babylonian captivity or the Babylonian exile is the period in Jewish history during which a large number of Judeans from the ancient Kingdom of Judah were captives in Babylon, the capital city of the Neo-Babylonian Empire, following their defeat in the Jewish–Babylonian war and the destruction of Solomon's Temple in Jerusalem.
 The event is described in the Hebrew Bible, and its historicity is supported by archaeological and non-biblical evidence.

 After the Battle of Carchemish in 605 BC, the Babylonian king Nebuchadnezzar II besieged Jerusalem, which resulted in tribute being paid by the Judean king Jehoiakim.
 In the fourth year of Nebuchadnezzar II's reign, Jehoiakim refused to pay further tribute.
 This led to another siege of the city in Nebuchadnezzar II's seventh year that culminated in the death of Jehoiakim and the exile to Babylonia of his successor Jeconiah, his court and many others.

 Jeconiah's successor Zedekiah and others were exiled in Nebuchadnezzar II's 18th year.
 A later deportation occurred in Nebuchadnezzar II's 23rd year.
 The dates, numbers of deportations, and numbers of deportees given in the biblical accounts vary.
 These deportations are dated to 597 BC for the first, with others dated at 587/586 BC, and 582/581 BC respectively.